parth33bank/vcenter-event-broker-appliance/docs/kb/intro-architecture.md

 <img src="./img/veba-appliance-diagram.png" height="250" align="right" />

-Even though the vCenter Event Broker Appliance is instantiated as a single running virtual machine, internally it's components follow a [microservices architecture](#components) running on Kubernetes.
+Even though the vCenter Event Broker Appliance is instantiated as a single running virtual machine, internally its components follow a [microservices architecture](#components) running on Kubernetes.
 The individual services communicate via TCP/IP network sockets.
 Most of the communication is performed internally in the appliance so the chance of losing network packets is reduced.

 However, in case of a component being unavailable (crash-loop, overloaded and slow to respond) communication might be impacted and so it's important to understand the consequences for event delivery, i.e. function invocation.
 To avoid the risk of blocking remote calls, which could render the whole system unusable, sensible default timeouts are applied which can be fine-tuned if needed.